ansys/scade-design-rules/doc/source/rules/traceability/requirement_has_link.rst

-.. index:: single: Requirement Has Link
+.. index:: single: Requirement has link

-Requirement Has Link
+Requirement has link
 ====================

 .. rule::